vaibhavantil2/core/docs/core/03_capabilities/05_channels/channels.md

 Glue42Ng.forRoot({ factory: GlueWeb, config: { channels: true } })
 ```

+*For detailed information on the Channels API, see the [**Channels**](../../../glue42-concepts/data-sharing-between-apps/channels/javascript/index.html) documentation.*

 In the next sections, you can see examples of using the Channels API.
 You can open the embedded examples directly in [CodeSandbox](https://codesandbox.io) to see the code and experiment with it.

 ## Discover and Navigate